California School Food Standards Calculator California Project LEAN Video Workshop

 Why Focus on Beverages?

-Case Studies: Eliminating Electrolyte Replacement Beverages in California Public Schools: Highlights Earlimart School District
+Case Studies: Eliminating Electrolyte Replacement Beverages in California Public Schools

 Why Focus on Beverages?

 Sugar-sweetened beverage consumption is highest among groups that are at greatest risk of obesity and type 2 diabetes.
 In California, 62 percent of adolescents ages 12-17 and 41 percent of children ages 2-11 drink at least one soda or other sweetened beverage every day.
-For children, each extra can or glass of sugar-sweetened beverage consumed per day increases their chance of becoming obese by 60 percent.
+For children who daily drink one or more sugary beverages have a 55% increased chance of being overweight or obese.
 The prevalence of overweight and obesity is higher among California adolescents who drink sugar-sweetened beverages than those who don’t.

 While traditional carbonated drinks such as soda are losing market share, beverages like sports drinks, energy drinks, and sweetened waters and teas are showing significant growth in the marketplace.
 In a 2008 representative sample of public high schools in California, 8 of the 10 top beverages offered for sale in California schools were sugar-added electrolyte replacement beverages.